smilingrumia/pixiv-extraction/README.md

 ```

-## Copying your http header to  httpHeader/
+## Copy your http header to  httpHeader/
 Now, We will need your login-credential(Cookie) to get the art.

 Is better to create an account only for this purpose because: